Neptunians/tsj-2022-writeups/README.md

 ![Confused](https://i.imgur.com/Ah0DiAW.png)

 I couldn't find a bypass for any string, but after analyze the entire call sequence, I saw NO TYPE VALIDATION FOR STRING.
-So we can send an array!
+So we can play with Type Confusion.

 In an array, it will test each element, assuming it is a char.
-If it is another array, the comparsion will fail.
+If the element is another array, the comparsion will fail and the char will not be filtered.
 I also noticed that it just converts everything to string at the end.

 I also changed the service function to generate debugging output (the print to console old way of our ancestors).